rlan/convert-csv-schwab2pp/guide/README.md

 ![Click on "OK" button](img/080.png)

-11. Now we are going to retrieve historial quotes for securities that exist in the account.
+11. Now we are going to retrieve historical quotes for securities that exist in the account.

     1. Select "All Securities" from the tree menu on the left panel.